Break-Into-Data/break-into-data-website/_pages/workshops.md

 <!-- Below should be like tags here  -->
 NEW · 1 WEEK · COHORT-BASED COURSE

-<h2 font-weight: 300> Gain hands-on experience with real-time video analysis and predictive modeling, simulating a professional work environment.</h2>
+<h2 style="font-weight: 300"> Gain hands-on experience with real-time video analysis and predictive modeling, simulating a professional work environment.</h2>

 📅 **When:** [Insert Dates Here]

 ---
 ## Course Overview